Mark Wallace: Counter Extremism Project

 To operationalize this new technology to combat extremism, CEP proposed the creation of a National Office for Reporting Extremism (NORex), which would house a comprehensive database of extremist content and function similar to the National Center for Missing & Exploited Children (NCMEC).
-The White House has signaled its support for this initiative.
+The White House signaled its support for this initiative.
 Lisa Monaco, President Obama's top counterterrorism adviser, said, "We welcome the launch of initiatives such as the Counter Extremism Project's National Office for Reporting Extremism (NORex) that enables companies to address terrorist activity on their platforms and better respond to the threat posed by terrorists' activities online."
 Wallace stated that if this system were to be adopted by social media companies and the private sector, it "would go a long way to making sure that online extremism is no longer pervasive."

-CEP has called on "called on YouTube and other platforms to permanently ban" the material of the al-Qaeda affiliated preacher Anwar al-Awlaki, "including his early, mainstream lectures."
+CEP has "called on YouTube and other platforms to permanently ban" the material of the al-Qaeda–affiliated preacher Anwar al-Awlaki, "including his early, mainstream lectures."
 According to CEP, 88 "extremists," 54 in the U.S. and 34 in Europe, have been influenced by Awlaki, including those who carried out the 2013 Boston Marathon bombing, the 2015 San Bernardino attack, and the 2016 Orlando nightclub shooting.

 In 2017, the Islamic State of Iraq and the Levant (ISIS) released a "kill list" video which threatened Wallace and CEP with the message, "You messed with the Islamic State, SO EXPECT US SOON."
 In March 2019, the FBI arrested Kim Anh Vo in Georgia for her role in making the video.